Couple dies within 48 hours of one another from COVID-19; Valley Forge Inn honors their memory

 The Surratt's passed three weeks before the Rod Run.
 One of their favorite events of the year.

-Every year, for the past 20 years, they stayed at the Valley Forge Inn in Gatlinburg.
+Every year, for the past 20 years, they stayed at the Valley Forge Inn in Pigeon Forge.
 They always stayed in the same room, 101, right next to the lobby.

 "He [James] and the owner of Valley Forge Inn, who also owns a 1969 Camaro, would talk for hours about their cars," Wilson said.
 "This is where the friendship began for them."